Moving to Amalfi, Italy

 If you have not spent a lot of time in Amalfi, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Amalfi, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Amalfi for a long period or frequently visit, buying a home could be a good investment.
 Owning a property can provide stability and the opportunity to build equity over time.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and maintenance expenses.
 It also requires a long-term commitment, and the property market can be unpredictable.
 On the other hand, renting a home in Amalfi offers more flexibility.
 It's a good option if you're not sure how long you'll be staying or if you prefer not to deal with the responsibilities of homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large initial investment.
 However, renting doesn't allow you to build equity, and you may face annual rent increases.
 You also have less control over your living situation, as you're subject to the landlord's rules and decisions.
 In conclusion, both buying and renting a home in Amalfi have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor can also be helpful," said one expat in Amalfi.
+Consulting with a real estate professional or financial advisor can also be helpful," replied a member in Amalfi.

 What should I pack when moving to Amalfi?